TheraForge/OTFMagicBox/README.md

 # Overview <a name="Overview"></a>

-MagicBox app's source code represents an example of how to use the TheraForge SDK's frameworks.
+MagicBox app’s source code represents an example of how to use the frameworks in the TheraForge SDK.
+It will constantly evolve to incorporate and showcase new features of the SDK.

 You can use MagicBox as a reference, or you can fork it and make it the starting point for your own app.
 This open template can help you to create your own digital health application prototype in just a few minutes, without investing a lot of time and money, and even with limited knowledge of coding.

 These are its primary characteristics:

-+ No-code configuration and setup for accelerated development.
+* No-code configuration and setup for accelerated development.
-+ Informed consent process and survey generation using Apple's ResearchKit framework.
+* Informed consent process and survey generation using Apple's ResearchKit framework.
-+ Care plan management using Apple's Carekit framework.
+* Care plan management using Apple's Carekit framework.
-+ Monitoring of health data with Apple's HealthKit framework.
+* Monitoring of health data with Apple's HealthKit framework.
-+ Automatic data synchronization across the Cloud (a la Dropbox) using the OTFToolBox SDK.
+* Automatic data synchronization across the Cloud (a la Dropbox) using the OTFToolBox SDK.
-+ Support for various popular technologies out of the box: user authentication (Sign in with Apple in addition to standard login) with OAuth2, HIPAA- abd GDPR-compliant traffic encryption at rest and in transit (uses TLS 1.3 crypto), app notifications using HTTP 2 Server-Sent Events (SSE), etc.
+* Support for various popular technologies out of the box: user authentication (Sign in with Apple in addition to standard login) with OAuth2, HIPAA- abd GDPR-compliant traffic encryption at rest and in transit (uses TLS 1.3 crypto), app notifications using HTTP 2 Server-Sent Events (SSE), etc.
-+ SF Symbols 1.1 support (available on iOS/iPadOS 13 and watchOS 6, and later releases)
+* SF Symbols 1.1 support (available on iOS/iPadOS 13 and watchOS 6, and later releases)

 MagicBox includes the following customizable features: